-- Gains in Organic Microelectronics, by gnifyus about 8 years ago
+- Gains in Organic Microelectronics, by gnifyus over 8 years ago

-- Can Programming be Liberated from the von Neumann Style?, by scottb over 8 years ago
+- Can Programming be Liberated from the von Neumann Style?, by scottb almost 9 years ago

-- Child Neglect Blamed on Parents' Video Game Obsession, by gnifyus almost 9 years ago
+- Child Neglect Blamed on Parents' Video Game Obsession, by gnifyus about 9 years ago

-- Ethnic Cleansing of Iranian Language, by asoofi almost 10 years ago
+- Ethnic Cleansing of Iranian Language, by asoofi about 10 years ago